Where is Catalina Island?

 Catalina Island is the only one of the eight islands with a significant permanent civilian settlement—the city of Avalon and the unincorporated town of Two Harbors.
 The distance from Avalon to Two Harbors is 13.4 miles by boat, 23 miles by road.

-The Island is 21 miles and encompasses approximately 47,884 acres or approximately 76 square miles.
-The width is 8 miles at its widest point (Long Point) and 1/2 mile wide at it’s narrowest point at Two Harbors at the Isthmus.
+The Island is 21 miles long and encompasses approximately 47,884 acres or about 76-square miles.
+The width is 8 miles at its widest point (Long Point) and 1/2 mile wide at it’s narrowest point (Two Harbors or the Isthmus).
 The coastal perimeter is 54 miles.

 The highest elevations are Mt.
 Orizaba (2,097 feet) and Mount Black Jack (2,006 feet).
 The deepest water between Catalina and the mainland is approximately 3,000 feet or more than 1/2 mile.
 Water temperature ranges from 64 to 73 degrees in the summer and 54 to 59 degrees in winter.

-Two boat companies provide scheduled service Catalina Island with departures from four mainland communties:
+Two boat companies provide scheduled service Catalina Island with departures from four mainland communities.